Asthma in Schools

 The Asthma and Allergy Foundation of America supports policies and programs that protect students with asthma in schools.
 It is our goal to see each state have current and appropriate asthma management programs in place for its students.
 We also support more training for teachers and school staff to know how to recognize and treat asthma emergencies.

 We believe with the right training and policies in place, not only will our schools be safer for children with asthma, but lives can be saved.

 The resources listed below provide useful information about asthma for parents, school administrators and childcare providers.

 The Centers for Disease Control and Prevention (CDC)

 Asthma and Allergy Foundation of America

-- Asthma Management and Education: Two-hour program that recognizes the critical role allied health professionals play in educating and caring for the patient with asthma and allergies.
+- Asthma Management Education Online: An online program that recognizes the critical role allied health professionals play in educating and caring for the patient with asthma and allergies.